PoseMaster: A Unified 3D Native Framework for Stylized Pose Generation

 \section{Method}

-In this section, we begin by introducing our data construction to show how we organize our data to achieve arbitrary-pose control generation in Section~\ref{sec:data}.
-Then, we present how we design our 3D-VAE and Flow-based diffusion network to accomplish high-quality pose control in Section~\ref{sec:method}.
+In this section, we begin by introducing our data construction to show how we organize our data to achieve native stylized pose generation in Section~\ref{sec:data}.
+Then, we present how we design our unified framework to accomplish high-quality pose stylization in Section~\ref{sec:method}.